An insurance endorsement is an amendment to a property and casualty insurance policy. It can add, remove, or change the policy's coverage.

-In property/casualty insurance the term endorsement means a document attached to an insurance contract that amends the policy in some way.
-An endorsement may add, remove or alter the scope of coverage under the policy.
-In life insurance, an endorsement is referred to as a rider.
+In property and casualty insurance, an endorsement is a document attached to an insurance contract that amends a policy.
+An endorsement may have its own limits and deductible.
+In life and health insurance, an endorsement is referred to as a rider.

-- Administrative Changes Endorsements may be added for administrative purposes, such as changing the insurer's mailing address or correcting the name of the policyholder.
+- Administrative changes: Endorsements may be added for administrative purposes, such as changing the insurer's mailing address or updating the policyholder's name.

-Non-standard endorsements are drafted by insurers.
-Insurers create their own endorsements to set themselves apart from their competitors.
-An insurer may also draft an endorsement for a particular purpose for which no standard version is available.
-Many endorsements created by insurers are actually variations of standard endorsements.
-An insurer may use an ISO endorsement as a template and then broaden or narrow the coverage as it chooses.
+Non-standard endorsements are devised by insurers.
+An insurer may draft an endorsement to achieve a purpose for which no standard endorsement is available.
+Insurers also create endorsements to gain a competitive advantage.
+For instance, many insurers offer a "broadening" endorsement that can be attached to a general liability or commercial auto policy.
+Often, endorsements created by insurers are simply variations of standard endorsements.
+The insurer uses an ISO endorsement as a template and then alters the wording as it chooses.

-Some non-standard endorsements are drafted for a specific insured.
-Called manuscript endorsements, these are designed to be used on a single policy.
-Manuscript endorsements are intended to address unique situations.
-Thus, insurers often draft them "from scratch" (without relying on a standard endorsement).
+Some non-standard endorsements are drafted for a specific policyholder.
+Called manuscript endorsements, these are designed to be used on a single policy and address unique situations.

 Mandatory or Voluntary

-When an endorsement is mandatory, the insurer must include it in the policy.
-Some endorsements are required by state law.
-For instance, many states have drafted an endorsement that amends the cancellation condition found in the standard general liability policy.
+Some endorsements are mandated by state law.
+For instance, many states have drafted an endorsement that amends the cancellation condition found in a standard general liability policy.
 This endorsement may restrict the insurer's ability to cancel a policy.
 It may also require the insurer to notify the insured 45 or 60 days in advance of a pending cancellation, rather than 30 days as stated in the standard policy.